Effective Separability of Finitely Generated Nilpotent Groups: A review of Blackburn and a proof of Theorem

 \section{A review of Blackburn and a proof of Theorem \ref{precise_heisenberg_calc}}

-We start with a review of Blackburn's proof of conjugacy separability of members of $\mathcal{N}_{fg}$.
-This section provides motivation for estimates which we give in the following sections and how one obtains an upper bound for $\Conj_{\Gamma}$ for a given $\Ga \in \mathcal{N}_{fg}$.
+We start with a review of Blackburn's proof of conjugacy separability for infinite admissible groups.
+This section provides motivation for estimates in the following sections and how one obtains an upper bound for $\Conj_{\Gamma}(n)$.